atomgalaxy/talk-functional-cpp/text.md

       node, IO thread, compute thread, which threadpool?)
     - how do I cancel the current operation?
 Is it even cancellable?

-Sure, most of the time we can "infer" which of this context matters to our function or block, so we don't consider all of it all the time; but have you read all the code you're calling?
-How can you ensure the closure of its implicit preconditions?

-Yes, procedural code is hell.
+When we write code, we absolutely rely on most of this context being irrelevant at any one time.
+However, *which* bits are irrelevant is up to convention and discipline.
+This is precisely the problem with procedural languages.

 Let's see how we can cut down on the amount of context we need to consider.